tcmacdonald/intro-to-javascript-book/README.md

 In this class we will provide you with some of the basics of programming by using JavaScript to manipulate the HTML elements on a web-page.
 We'll discuss the DOM and we'll delve into the bowels of the browser to debug our scripts.
 We'll learn how jQuery can bring some sanity to our lives by providing a clean API for common tasks.

-This course is targeted at beginners and will cover variables, functions, control-flow, conditionals, loops, arrays, objects and more.
+This course is targeted at beginners and will cover variables, functions, control-flow statements, conditionals, loops, arrays, objects and more.